-Similar to electrical schematics, hydraulic schematics, or circuits, identify the component and function in the circuit.
+Similar to electrical schematics, hydraulic schematics or circuits identify the component and function in the circuit.
 Information essential to understanding the operation of the system, component relationships and general installation arrangements can also be found on the schematic.
 The schematic can serve as a trouble shooting guide.
 By tracing a given path, it is possible to see the affected valves and hoses and narrow the trouble down to the part or parts that might be causing the problem.
 The most typical type of hydraulic schematics use standard graphic symbols, with no attempt to show shape, internal construction or the exact location of the components.
-However, some are more complex and also show the construction and operation of the components.
-Hydraulic graphic symbols were previously reviewed in Hydraulic Components and Symbols.
+However, some are more complex and show the construction and operation of the components.
 The schematic shown is a typical mobile crane schematic.